-Passengers are asked to hold their own documents of entitlement for scanning (e.g., boarding passes or NEXUS cards).
+Passengers are asked to hold their own documents for scanning (e.g., boarding passes or NEXUS cards).
 If an alarm needs to be resolved during screening, passengers will be asked to re-divest their items as a first option to reduce the need for a physical search.

 In some airports, CATSA has also placed markers on the ground to remind those waiting at the security checkpoint to respect the recommended two-metre distance whenever possible.
 We have made other physical adjustments, including the installation of instructional signage, leaving alternate lines closed at pre-board screening where possible and operating only two of four divest stations on CATSA Plus lines.
 At bag search stations, an additional table offers extra distance between the search officer and passenger.

 While it is not always feasible to avoid contact during screening, these measures serve to minimize it as much as possible.
 It is also important to note that the screening process is transitory in nature and most interactions are brief, which public-health experts have explained is a significant factor in reducing the risk of transmission.